flagship-io/php-sdk-symfony-example/readme.md

 ```

-We create an event subscriber to event `Kernel:terminate` to send batch and send collected hits
+We create an event subscriber to event `Kernel:terminate` to batch and send collected hits

 ```php
 <?php